-Ready to get to work with your three eye shadow shades?
-Follow our eye makeup tutorial below.
+Ready to get to work with your three eye shadow colors?
+Learn how to put on multiple eyeshadow shades for a gorgeous look, below.

 Before reaching for your eye shadows, prep your lids for makeup application by dabbing an eye primer onto your lids.
 Eye primer will help ensure your eye shadow goes on smoothly and wears evenly.
-If you don’t have any eye primer on hand, pat on a tiny bit of foundation or concealer.
+If you don’t have an eye primer on hand, pat on a tiny bit of foundation or concealer.

-An easy way to use three eye shadows that look flattering when worn together, especially if it’s your first time rocking wearing three shadows together, is to grab an eye shadow palette.
-Depending on your color preferences, try one of the L’Oréal Paris Colour Riche Quads, which each come with four hues (you’ll use the top three) in a variety of colorways.
+An easy way to find three eye shadows that look flattering when worn together, especially if it’s your first time rocking wearing three shadows together, is to grab an eyeshadow palette.
+Depending on your color preferences, try one of the L’Oréal Paris Colour Riche Pocket Palette Eye Shadow, each of which comes with four hues (you’ll use the top three) in a variety of colorways.

-Use the second shade from the top in your palette (this will be the lightest shade), and brush it on over your entire lid, all the way up to your brow bone.
+Use the top left shadow in your palette (this will be the lightest shade), and brush it on over your entire lid, all the way up to your brow bone.

-Next, use the palette’s top shade (this will be the medium shade), applying it over your lid.
+Next, use the palette’s top right shade or bottom left shade (these will be your medium shades), applying it over your lid.
 Build color until you achieve your desired intensity.

-Finally, put the third shade from the top of your palette (this will be the second darkest shade) in your crease.
+Finally, put the bottom right shadow in your palette (this will be the darkest shade) in your crease.

 You could definitely stop here, but why not up the drama?
 Draw a thin line across your lids with the L’Oréal Paris Infallible Pro-Last Waterproof, Up to 24HR Pencil Eyeliner in Black, slightly flicking it out at the corners to create a small cat eye.